 Cooran State School is situated in the hinterland of the Sunshine Coast.
-Our school currently has an enrolment of around 160 students in classes from Prep to Year 6.
-The students are grouped in straight year level classes with a group of experienced and dedicated teachers.
+Our school currently has an enrolment of around 150 students in classes from Prep to Year 6.
+The students work in multi-age classes with a group of experienced and dedicated teachers.
 All classes are co-educational.
-Cooran State School delivers the Australian Curriculum as well as a range of extra-curricular activities.
+Cooran State School offers Education Queensland's Key Learning Areas as well as a range of extra-curricular activities.
 Specialist teachers visit the school to provide Physical Education, Music and Japanese learning experiences.
-Lunch time sports, instrumental music, Choir, Drawing and Coding Club are a few of the extra-curricular activities available to students.
-The school resource centre contains a large library and computer laboratory catering for whole class groups.
-School operations are based on acceptance and mutual respect.
-Community involvement is a feature of our school.
+Drama lessons, lunchtime sports, instrumental music and coding club are a few of the extra-curricular activities available.
+Technology is incorporated in all classrooms with an extensive range of IT resourcces available across all year levels.